 So we naturally criticized his supernatural claims, warned people of not falling for this hoax and called him a “con man” and a “dirtbag” because he preys upon sick and desperate people with promises of aid and assistance in exchange for a specific sum of currency.
 The bluntness in itself, got a smudgeon of media attention.

-What follows is a translation of an article published by Vantrú following Mr. Varrett´s visit to Iceland:
+What follows is a translation of an article published by Vantrú following Mr. Verrett´s visit to Iceland:

 Seiđskratti can be translated as a sorcerer, a witch-doctor or a shaman and is made out of two individual words: seiđ(i)- as in potion, and -skratti, which means devil or demon.
 The original icelandic title is a play on an old saying: “Ţar hitti skrattinn ömmu sína” which directly translates into “There the devil met his grandmother” which means that someone met a more resourceful and craftier opponent or adversary.
 It´s quite punny in Icelandic, of course.

-Durek Varrett calls himself a shaman, which is supposed to be a person who holds the supernatural abilities of invoking, communicating and controlling spirits of dead animals or other otherworldly entities, which are located in a spirit world.
+Durek Verrett calls himself a shaman, which is supposed to be a person who holds the supernatural abilities of invoking, communicating and controlling spirits of dead animals or other otherworldly entities, which are located in a spirit world.
 It is basically supposed to be real magic.
 Also known as fantastic bullshit.
-But Varrett sticks to his claims and insists that he is not at all a charlatan.
-On a Facebook-page run by Tveir heimar Durek Varrett says that he can “connect to your spirits to alleviate symptoms such as addiction, depression, anxiety as well as physical ailments and injuries”
+But Verrett sticks to his claims and insists that he is not at all a charlatan.
+On a Facebook-page run by Tveir heimar Durek Verrett says that he can “connect to your spirits to alleviate symptoms such as addiction, depression, anxiety as well as physical ailments and injuries”